Indefinite causal order enables perfect quantum communication with zero capacity channels: Introduction

-\emph{Introduction.}-- The framework of information theory was established in the seminal work of Claude Shannon \cite{Shannon48}, who laid the foundations of our current communication technology.
+The framework of information theory was established in the seminal work of Claude Shannon \cite{Shannon48}, who laid the foundations of our current communication technology.
 In his work, Shannon modelled the devices used to store and transfer information as classical systems, whose internal state can in principle be determined without errors, and whose arrangement in space and time is always well-defined.
 At the fundamental level, however, physical systems obey the laws of quantum mechanics, which in principle can be exploited to achieve communication tasks that are impossible in classical physics \cite{Bennett85, Ekert91, Bennett92}.
-Quantum communication tasks are being implemented with increasingly sophisticated technology and have already been demonstrated in a variety of scenarios \cite{Ursin04,Schmitt07,Julio08,Yin17}.
-The ability of quantum channels to transmit information has been quantified by various types of capacities, such as the classical capacity \cite{Holevo98,Schumacher97}, the quantum capacity \cite{Lloyd97,Shor02,Devetak05}, and the entanglement-assisted capacity \cite{Bennett96,Bennett99}.
-By now, the theory of communication with quantum systems is a rich and throughly developed discipline, known as quantum Shannon theory \cite{Chuang00,Wilde13}.
+The ability of quantum channels to transmit information has been quantified by various types of quantum capacities, such as the classical capacity \cite{Holevo98,Schumacher97}, the quantum capacity \cite{Lloyd97,Shor02,Devetak05}, and the entanglement-assisted capacity \cite{Bennett96,Bennett99}.
+By now, the theory of communication with quantum systems has become a throughly developed discipline, known as quantum Shannon theory \cite{Chuang00,Wilde13}.